-R41 Posters, Advertisement & Notification letters (2) (a) (i) A site notice (A2) was placed at the entrance to the farm from the R303, and A3 posters were placed at other locations including: - Prince Alfred Public Library - Community notice board at the Spar in Prince Alfred Hamlet Community notice board at the KaapAgri in Op die Berg - Community notice board at the Spar in Op die Berg.
+R41 Posters, Advertisement & Notification letters (2) (a) (i) A site notice (A2) was placed at the entrance to the farm from the R303, and A3 posters were placed at other locations on the 18 November 2019, including: Prince Alfred Public Library Community notice board at the Spar in Prince Alfred Hamlet Community notice board at the KaapAgri in Op die Berg Community notice board at the Spar in Op die Berg.
 Refer to Appendix 6B for proof of posters. (ii) N/A No alternative site (2) (b) (iii) Notification letters were sent to the municipal ward councilor at the Witzenberg Municipality.
 Refer Appendix 6C for proof.
 Please see the post office stamp on the I&AP register for proof of notification letters sent. (iv) Notification letters were sent to Cape Winelands District Municipality and Witzenberg Local Municipality.
 Refer Appendix 6C for proof.
-Please see the post office stamp on the I&AP register for proof of notification letters sent (v) Notification letters were sent to the following organs of state: Department of Water and Sanitation CapeNature Heritage Western Cape Department of Agriculture Refer Appendix 6C for proof.
+Please see the post office stamp on the I&AP register for proof of notification letters sent (v) Notification letters were sent to the following organs of state: Department of Water and SanitationCapeNature Heritage Western Cape Department of Agriculture Refer Appendix 6C for proof.
 Please see the post office stamp on the I&AP register for proof of notification letters sent (vi) Notification letters were sent to neighbouring landowners Please refer to Appendix 6C neighbours were notified via email.
-(2) (c) (i) An advert was placed in the Witzenberg Herold 15 November 2019 Please refer to Appendix 6A
+(2) (c) (i) An advert was placed in the Witzenberg Herold 15 November 2019 Please refer to Appendix 6A R42 & 34 Register of I&AP (a), (b), (c), A register of interested and affected parties was opened and maintained and is

-Table 4: Summary of the public participation process
+Table 5: Summary of the public participation process